-The Override field is used by S1G APs to indicate to S1G STAs that this element overrides previously stored EDCA parameters as described in 9.2.4.2.
+The Override field is used by S1G APs to indicate to S1G STAs that this element overrides previously stored EDCA parameters as described in 9.2.4.2 (HCF contention-based channel access (EDCA)).

-The PS-Poll AC field is used by S1G APs to inform the S1G STAs of the access category for sending a PS-Poll frame.
+The PS-Poll ACI field is used by S1G APs to inform the S1G STAs of the access category for sending a PS-Poll frame.
+The mapping between the PS-Poll ACI and AC is identical to the one defined in Table 8-116 (ACI-to-AC coding).

 Instructions to the Editor: Change the following sentence in page 151 line 53:

-When the first frame in an exchange from an S1G STA is a PS-Poll frame, the PS-Poll frame shall be transmitted using the access category AC_VO by default, unless the overridden PS-Poll AC subfield in Control field in EDCA Parameter Set element indicates a different access category for sending PS-Poll.
+When the first frame in an exchange from an S1G STA is a PS-Poll frame, the STA shall transmit the PS-Poll frame using the access category AC_VO by default, unless the overridden PS-Poll ACI subfield in the Update EDCA Info field in an EDCA Parameter Set element, received from the AP with which the S1G STA is associated, indicates a different access category for sending PS-Poll.

 Instructions to the Editor: Change the following sentence in page 219 line 46:

 An S1G STA uses AC_VO to send PS-Poll frame as the default setting.
 The S1G AP shall inform the S1G

-STA of the access category specified in the PS-Poll AC subfield in the Control field in the EDCA Parameter Set element for sending PS-Poll frames at Beacon and Probe Response frames, over-writing the default value.
+STA of the access category specified in the PS-Poll ACI subfield in the Update EDCA Info field in the EDCA Parameter Set element for sending PS-Poll frames at Beacon and Probe Response frames, over-writing the default value.